Borkum Island war crimes trial: Accusations

 Charges were brought against 23 German persons and others who could not be located for the crimes against the seven United States airmen.
 Although 23 individuals were accused of wrongdoing, only 15 were identified and tried in court.
+Several key figures in the massacre, such as the private accused of shooting Howard Graham, were not among the defendants.
 Of the crowd that abused the soldiers, not all of them could be identified, named, and brought before the court.

 The charges stated that the accused had "willfully, deliberately, and wrongfully, encouraged, aided, abetted, and participated in a violation of the laws of war by the killing of and by assault upon the named seven person who were then surrendered prisoners of war in the custody of the then German Reich".

 Trial

 The prosecution demonstrated that the American soldiers' march had been deliberately planned by the Wehrmacht soldiers on Borkum.
 With the route's plan in mind, the prosecution argued that the route had exposed the soldiers to a maximum potential for violence from civilians.
 Additionally, eyewitness testimony was brought forth.
 Civilians at the march stated, guards "constantly beat and kicked the fliers throughout the march."

 In terms of logistics, the trial was conducted in English and then translated into German, and back again.
 Additionally, the trial was open to those in the public and press, which both American and German journalists attended.

-Much like other war crimes of the era, the verdicts were handed down in verdicts of either guilty or not guilty, in this case for the counts of murder and assault.
+Much as in other war crimes trials of the era, the verdicts that were handed down were those of either guilty or not guilty, in this case for the counts of murder and assault.
 In all cases, except for Meyer-Gerhards, the accused received punishment.
 In many of the cases, the sentences were reduced from their previous issue.